 The MG ZS EV is spec’d with a 44.5 kWh battery pack and a front-mounted electric motor.
 Delivering 140 hp and 353 Nm of torque, the electric SUV accelerates from 0 to 100 km/h in 8.5 seconds and hits a top speed of 140 km/h.
 MG claims 340 km of range on a single charge, and has installed 50 kW fast chargers at dealerships through which 80 per cent charge is achievable in just 50 minutes.

 With the intention of localizing more of the ZS EV, MG Motor India is considering assembling the battery pack of its first electric car.
-The battery pack is the costliest component of an electric vehicle and is imported from China, with the Hyundai Kona Electric possibly the only exception in the Indian market.
+The battery pack is the costliest component of an electric vehicle and is imported from China, in the case of the ZS.
 Localising the battery would take the ZS EV closer to realizing the status as a ‘Make in India’ product.

-As of September, 1,000 units of the MG Electric car have rolled off the assembly line at the company’s Halol plant following the launch in January 2020.
-The MG ZS EV joins the Tata Nexon EV in hitting this milestone, which coincidentally was also launched in January this year, and brought up the milestone in August.
+Also in September, the 1,000th unit of the MG electric car rolled off the assembly line in Halol, Gujarat.
+The ZS EV joins the Tata Nexon EV in hitting this milestone, which coincidentally was also launched in January 2020 and reached the milestone in August.